Should your kid be allowed to use Snapchat? Use this parents guide to Snapchat to make the best decision for your family.

 Snapchat is aware of this trend and even has lots of gifs and stickers to decorate your streak snaps with.
-Sophia just lost a streak that was 150 days old and was maybe a little too upset about it.
+My daughter just lost a streak that was 150 days old and was maybe a little too upset about it.
 I think now her longest streak is 77 days or something—like I said, in her friend group, streaks are a huge thing.

 My older girls just get streaks by snapping more organically, and they usually don’t have very many.
 Either it’s not as cool in high school or my particular high school girls just don’t care much.
-Bria jokes that the only emoji she ever sees in her account is the timer, and that’s just fine with me!
+My oldest jokes that the only emoji she ever sees in her account is the timer, and that’s just fine with me!